-A. The Director of IAP will ask the Program Leader or local contact at the site to write to IAP by the most expedient method, with complete details about the circumstances surrounding the death, confirmation that CISI has been contacted to arrange for repatriation of remains, confirmation that the nearest U.S. Consulate or Embassy in the country has been contacted, and detailed information regarding burial or repatriation of remains, including any police or immigration procedures that need to be observed.
-The Director of IAP will inform the on-site staff that the participant's family may be calling him or her once they've been informed of the death.
-When there is no director or staff on site, the local host institution will be contacted to seek assistance.
+1. The IAP Director will ask the Program Leader or local contact at the site to write to IAP by the most expedient method, with complete details about the circumstances surrounding the death, confirmation that CISI has been contacted to arrange for repatriation of remains, confirmation that the nearest U.S. Consulate or Embassy in the country has been contacted, and detailed information regarding burial or repatriation of remains, including any police or immigration procedures that need to be observed.
+The IAP Director will inform the on-site staff that the

-B. The Director of IAP will consult with the Dean of Students regarding notification of next of kin.
-After this is done, IAP will notify appropriate individuals on campus, including the Chancellor, Provost, the Dean of International Division, the Vice Chancellor for Legal and Executive Affairs, the International Safety & Security Director, the Dean of the student's college and the Director of News and Public Affairs.
+- participant's family may be calling him or her once they've been informed of the death.
+When there is no director or staff on site, the local host institution will be contacted to seek assistance. - 2.
+The IAP Director will consult with the Dean of Students regarding notification of next of kin.
+After this is done.
+IAP will notify appropriate individuals on campus, including the Chancellor, Provost. the Dean of International Division, the Vice Chancellor for Legal and Executive Affairs, the International Safety & Security Director, the Dean of the student's college and the Director of News and Public Affairs.